Philippe Washer: Golf career

 Washer did not play in the 1960 Davis Cup match against Great Britain as he was competing in the Belgium Open golf championship.
 Later in 1960 he played for the Rest of Europe against the British Isles in the St Andrews Trophy and for Belgium in the 1960 Eisenhower Trophy.
 He represented Belgium again in the 1964 Eisenhower Trophy.

 Personal life

 Washer retired from tennis in 1961 and moved to Switzerland.
-In 1955 he lent his own Ferrari 250 Europa GT Pinin Farina Coupe car to Olivier Gendebien who drove it in the Liège–Rome–Liège rally and finished third.
-After retiring he served as the president of the Royal Léopold Club between 1983 and 1994, which his family saved from bankruptcy in 1948.
+In 1955, he lent his own Ferrari 250 Europa GT Pinin Farina Coupe car to Olivier Gendebien who drove it in the Liège–Rome–Liège rally and finished third.
+After retiring, he served as the president of the Royal Léopold Club from 1983 to 1994, which his family saved from bankruptcy in 1948.
 He remained its major shareholder afterwards.
 Washer died on 27 November 2015 at the age of 91.